Skip to Main Content

 Can you fly drones in Paris and other restricted areas?

-Yes, with proper authorization.
-Paris and many urban areas have airspace restrictions requiring prefecture permits and DGAC authorization.
-We have experience securing permits for restricted areas and can advise on feasibility during planning.
+Yes, with the right sign-off.
+Paris and many urban areas have airspace limits that need prefecture permits and DGAC sign-off.
+We have a track record of securing permits for off-limits areas, and we can advise on what is doable during planning.

 How do weather conditions affect drone filming?